This is a story within a story...

 Part one happened to a friend and former co-worker.

-Steve was one of the several great technicians we had working for us at the store, both very capable, and very good with the customers, a rare combination of skills which we managed to get more than our fair share of at the store (we had thre absolutely fantastic techs -- Pete, Steve and Richard, all of which were legendary with the customers for their abilities to both fix computers and please customers).
+Steve was one of the several great technicians we had working for us at the store, he was both very capable, and very good with the customers, a rare combination of skills which we managed to get more than our fair share of at the store (we had several absolutely fantastic techs -- Pete, Steve and Richard, all of which were legendary with the customers for their abilities to both fix computers and please customers).

 One day, he got a call from a customer complaining about a "jumpy monitor", where the picture would jump around while she was trying to use it.

 There are two very common situations which generate this complaint.
 The first of course is where the monitor is broke.
 The second is where the monitor is just fine, but it is being influenced by an external magnetic field, such as that of a transformer, a flourecent light, a clock radio, etc. Neither is particularly uncommon.
 Steve had her look for things like this, but she denied that any were around her desk, so Steve has her bring the monitor in.

 She does, Steve puts it on the bench, and leaves it there for a day, and never sees the sligtest jump from the display.
 He calls the customer, and says he can't reproduce the problem.
 So, she comes back and picks it up.
 Sure enough, within an hour, she calls and says it is "doing it".